 Tools for reducing churn

-To get started on this way of thinking about customer success, we decided to round up a list of our favorite customer success software solutions, which we’ve split into different categories of tactics.
+To get started, we decided to round up a list of the best customer success software solutions, which we’ve split into the categories laid out above.

 Live chat and support tools

 It’s important to meet your customers where they are, whether that’s on your website or in your product.
 Live chat tools have become one of the most relied on tools for interacting with customers when they need it.